danielbarr3ra/running-gear/README.md

-#Running-gear
+# Running-gear

-Running gear is a simple reac project completed for coderhouse.
+Running gear is a simple react project completed for coderhouse.
 In this project react was utilized to create a template for ecomerce website.
 Firestore and Vercel were implemented for database storage and deployment respectively.